valdisvi/GreenUML/README.md

 Green supports exporting files to JPG, PNG and GIF formats, as well as saving them as Green UML projects, so that you can share you diagrams without any issues.

 ## What's new in this version
-- This Green UML version works properly on Eclipse 4.6 Neon
+- This Green UML version works properly on Eclipse 4.7 Oxygen
-- Fixed all discovered bugs
+- Fixed some discovered bugs
-- All other plug-ins necessary for Green UML to work are now installed automatically with the plug-in
-- Minor UI improvements
-- Added logger and an option to write output to file (accesible in Preferences)

 ## Requirements
 Eclipse 4.7 Oxygen